 by Alyssa Granacki

-For an interactive look at intertextuality in Dante and Ovid, see Columbia Digital Dante.
+For an interactive look at intertextuality in Dante and Ovid, see the Digital Dante project.

 Black, Robert.
-“Ovid in Medieval Italy,” in Ovid in the Middle Ages, ed.
-Clark, Coulson, and McKinley.
+“Ovid in Medieval Italy,” in Ovid in the Middle Ages, edited by Clark, Coulson, and McKinley.
 New York: Cambridge University Press, 2011.

 Curtius, Robert Ernst.
 European Literature and the Latin Middle Ages.
 Translated by Willard R. Trask.
 New York: Bollingen Foundation; Pantheon Books, 1953.